Article updated 5/5/23

 The key variables to take into consideration are the size of your party, the degree of privacy you’ll need, the ideal ambiance you’re after, and whether you want a more casual or more formal experience.

 We’ve put together some of our favorite spots for a private dining experience in NYC.
-Whether you’re after Mediterranean cuisine in the heart of SoHo, or new American staples looking out over the Manhattan skyline, you can find the venue you’re looking for on this list.
+Whether you’re after Mediterranean cuisine in the heart of SoHo, or new American staples looking out over the Manhattan skyline, you can find the private dining rooms in NYC you’re looking for on this list.

 Gramercy Tavern’s private dining room is adorned with antique decor, early American art, and Celeste Gainey chandeliers.
 The rustic setting offers private parties a stately escape and a deep menu of American classics.